Boukos/CSCI-3753/Lecture/Lecture2.md

         - Each program gets a small slice of the CPU, then yields the CPU to another program
         - This switching happens often enough that each program still gets a fair percentage of the CPU, and call still make significant progress
         - At the same time, interactive programs like shells are now supported (**INNOVATION**)
-     - **Advantage**
-        - efficient CPU usage
-        - Better isolation - a misbehaving program can't stop other programs from executing
-        - supports interactivity

     - **Disadvantage**
         - Switching from one program to another is called a **context switch**
-        - there is **overhead** due to this context switching
+        - :no_entry_sign: there is **overhead** due to this context switching
-            - with each context switch, the CPU has to save the current state of application 1
-            - and then load the state of the new application 2 when app 2 was last switched out
+            - with each context switch, the CPU has to save the current state of application 1 and then load the state of the new application 2 when app 2 was last switched out
         - All of this takes time and no useful work can be done by program during a context switch

 - **Cooperative multitaksing**
             - voluntarily yield CPU before they're done (1 program wait for another to finish first)
-            - problem with program hogs the CPU, the we are screwed!
+            - :no_entry_sign: problem with program hogs the CPU, then we are screwed!
   - **Preemptive multitaksing**
             - Force programs to release CPU
             - OS forces rapid switching between multiple executing programs by setting a hardware timer